Paris Ford: Professional career

 Ford returned to Pittsburgh to work out at the school's pro day on March 17, 2021, where he explained that his decision to opt out was also motivated by a desire to help his family financially.

 Los Angeles Rams

-Despite some analysts viewing him as having late-round talent, Ford was not selected in the 2021 NFL Draft.
+Despite some analysts viewing him as having late-round talent, Ford was not selected in the 2021 NFL draft.
 On May 1, 2021, Ford signed as an undrafted free agent with the Los Angeles Rams.
 He was waived on August 23, 2021.

 New Jersey Generals

-On March 10, 2022, Ford was drafted by the New Jersey Generals of the United States Football League.
+On March 10, 2022, Ford was selected by the New Jersey Generals of the United States Football League.
 He was transferred to the team's practice squad on April 14, 2022, and remained on the inactive roster on April 22.
 He was transferred to the active roster on April 30.

+Ford re-signed with the Generals on July 14, 2023.
+The Generals folded when the XFL and USFL merged to create the United Football League (UFL).

+Massachusetts Pirates

+On May 19, 2024, the Massachusetts Pirates signed Ford.